Lyn-L/hliu/index.md

 <img class="profile-picture" src="hongliu_2.JPG">

-I am a Researcher at the National Institute of Informatics, Japan, working with Prof. Shin'ichi Satoh.
+I am a Researcher from the National Institute of Informatics, Japan, working with Prof. Shin'ichi Satoh.
 I received my doctoral degree from Xiamen University in 2020, supervised by Prof. Rongrong Ji.
 My research interests are in machine learning and computer vision, especially in hashing-based machine learning, Riemannian-based machine learning, and deep adversarial learning.

 ## Publications